Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Detailed results of the fits

 \subsubsection{Dataset}

 \addsuppsubsubsection{Dataset} Both of the SMEFT fits considered in this work crucially rely on the neutral and charged current Drell--Yan implementation in \texttt{flavio} presented in Ref.~\cite{Greljo:2022jac}, which consists of 691 bins measured across the electron and muon channels by both CMS~\cite{CMS:2021ctt, CMS:2022yjm} and ATLAS~\cite{ATLAS:2019lsy,ATLAS:2020yat}.
-We consider all the semileptonic operators defined in Tab.~\ref{tab:SMEFToperators} with the following restrictions on the flavour indices.
-For operators involving only right-handed leptons, we only consider lepton flavour conserving operators.
-We do allow for lepton flavour violation for the operators involving left-handed leptons, as the neutrino flavour can not be resolved in charged-current Drell--Yan.
-On the quark side, our analysis is insensitive to operators involving only the top quark, as the top is absent in the parton distribution functions entering the prediction of Drell--Yan processes.
-As the flavour indices of right-handed quarks can be defined unambiguously in the mass basis, we exclude the operators involving right-handed top quarks.
+We consider all the semileptonic operators defined in Tab.~\ref{tab:SMEFToperators} with the following restrictions on the flavor indices.
+For operators involving only right-handed leptons, we only consider lepton flavor conserving operators.
+We do allow for lepton flavor violation in the operators involving left-handed leptons, as the neutrino flavor cannot be resolved in charged-current Drell--Yan.
+On the quark side, Drell--Yan processes are insensitive to operators involving the top quark, since the top is absent from the parton distribution functions of the initial state protons.
+As the flavor indices of right-handed quarks can be defined unambiguously in the mass basis, we exclude the operators involving right-handed top quarks.
 On the other hand, no unique mass basis exists for left-handed quarks in the presence of CKM mixing, and thus we retain operators involving the third-generation quark doublet to not introduce basis-dependence.
 Their presence gives rise to a direction in our parameter space to which Drell--Yan phenomenology is insensitive.
 This can be understood from the following $SU(2)$ decomposition written in the up-aligned basis

 We emphasize that the presence of a flat direction is basis-independent, and we only demonstrate it in the up-aligned basis for concreteness.
-To remove the flat direction related to Eq.~\eqref{eq:lq1-lq3}, we include the $b\to s \nu \nu$ data in both of our fits, consisting of four branching fractions of $B \to K^{(*)} \nu\nu$, including the latest Belle-II measurement~\cite{Belle-II:2023esi}.
+To remove the flat direction related to Eq.~\eqref{eq:lq1-lq3}, we include $b\to s \nu \nu$ data in both of our fits, consisting of four branching fractions of $B \to K^{(*)} \nu\nu$, including the latest Belle-II measurement~\cite{Belle-II:2023esi}.
 In total the number of real parameters in this setup is 374.